World Liberty Financial

-It has been involved in multiple controversies regarding its conflicts of interest, alleged secret deals, and business with individuals under criminal investigation and with criminal records.
-One of World Liberty's few publicly known investors is Chinese billionaire Justin Sun; shortly after Trump took office in 2025, Sun invested $30 million into World Liberty and subsequently a SEC investigation into Sun was dropped.
-A firm associated with the Abu Dhabi government purchased $2 billion worth of tokens from World Liberty in 2025.
-Shortly thereafter, the Trump administration approved a plan to give the UAE firm hundreds of thousands of advanced, scarce computer chips, despite national security concerns.
+The company has been subject of extensive reporting on conflict of interest stemming from Donald Trump's involvement, including secret deals with foreign entities and businesspeople who had previously been under criminal investigation or convicted.
+One of World Liberty's few publicly known investors is crypto billionaire Justin Sun; shortly after Trump took office in 2025, Sun invested $30 million into World Liberty and an SEC investigation into him was subsequently dropped.
 In 2025, President Trump pardoned Changpeng Zhao, who had been convicted of anti-money-laundering compliance failures, after his company Binance had helped enrich World Liberty Financial.